magentabusiness/magentabusiness.github.io/_includes/templates/install/ubuntu-db-hybrid.md

 {% capture hybrid-info %}
-ThingsBoard team recommends to use Hybrid database approach if you do plan to have 1M+ devices in production or high data ingestion rate (> 5000 msg/sec).
+IoT Hub team recommends to use Hybrid database approach if you do plan to have 1M+ devices in production or high data ingestion rate (> 5000 msg/sec).
-In this case, ThingsBoard will be storing timeseries data in Cassandra while continue to use PostgreSQL for main entities (devices/assets/dashboards/customers).
+In this case, IoT Hub will be storing timeseries data in Cassandra while continue to use PostgreSQL for main entities (devices/assets/dashboards/customers).
 {% endcapture %}
 {% include templates/info-banner.md content=hybrid-info %}